-The City provides a full range of municipal services including police and fire, health, parks and recreation, public works, planning, and general administrative services.
+The City provides a full range of municipal services.
+Neighborhood Services includes Fire, Police, Parks and Recreation, Code Compliance and Libraries.
+The City's Economic Development and Capital Service Investment services consist of Water Utilities, Public Works, Economic Development, Planning and Development, Transportation, Convention Event, and Aviation services.
 The City's Enterprise Funds account for water and wastewater services (W&WWS) and stormwater utility services (MDUS - Municipal Drainage Utility System).
 Beginning in May 2005, the City leased operation of the landfill to Republic Services.
+Shared Services consist of the City's general strategic and administrative services.

 The City's main municipal facilities include two general administrative buildings and a public safety building.
-There are seventeen fire stations, four geographically distributed police stations, a police-training center, a fire training center, eighty-five city parks, four municipal golf courses, and seven branch libraries including a new downtown library that opened in 2018.
+There are seventeen fire stations, four geographically distributed police stations, a police-training center, a fire training center, seven recreation centers, four municipal golf courses, and seven branch libraries including a new downtown library that opened in 2018.

-Some of the other major facilities provided by the City include a convention center that has been converted into the new Esports Stadium Arlington & Expo Center, four recreational centers, two senior citizen centers, a tennis facility and a municipal airport.
+Some of the other major facilities provided by the City include a convention center that was converted into the new Esports Stadium Arlington & Expo Center in 2018.
+The City also has five recreational centers, a tennis facility, and a municipal airport.